Data Protection Notice for Committee Members

 We only pass your personal data on to external recipients if a legal basis exists for this or if you have given your consent to such.
 Possible external recipients include:

 - Public bodies: Authorities and state institutions, for example public prosecutor's offices, courts or financial authorities, as well as public donors to the DFG to whom we may be required to provide personal data in individual cases.
+In the case of requests for the conferment of orders of merit/other awards, the DFG discloses personal data to public authorities.

 IX.
 Will my personal data be transferred to third countries?